 In Sections 4 and 5, scenarios on BRPs' ability to balance incremental renewable capacity are defined in order to assess the impact of the offshore generation profiles on system imbalance in the future configuration.
 The analyses performed by DTU on the relations between installed wind power, forecast errors and imbalances supported the reflections on this topic.
 The analysis was also aimed to better understand how the BRPs' reactions will evolve with extended offshore wind power capacity.
 Given the other evolutions that have taken place in parallel with the increase of offshore capacity until end of 2019, there were however no very clear correlations identified.
+More fundamentally, the trends observed for an evolution from ~800MW to ~1500MW cannot be used as reference to extrapolate too much higher capacities.
 Therefore, the scenarios on the BRPs' reactions were defined based on other analyses described in Sections 4 and 5 and the results of this part of the analyses from DTU are not reported here.
 There are however available in DTU's report in annex.